 GVF created the 82 Alliance, a not-for-profit mobility think tank that focuses on reimagining how we move our cities, towns, and people across the country.

-As our world is changing, we can and should be planning for a better tomorrow.
-Together, the 82 Alliance and GVF advocate for better infrastructure to improve community connectivity and provide people with choices when choosing how they travel.
+We can and should plan for a better tomorrow as our world changes.
+Together, the 82 Alliance and GVF advocate for better infrastructure to improve community connectivity and give people choices when choosing how they travel.

 Join Our Cause